ELF-Lab/OjibweMorph/VerbSpreadsheets/README.md

  		*	This is the same as "s1" in the Bowers et al (2017) FST for Odawa
 	*	w1, the independent order third person agreement that is usually deleted, and opaquely blocks short vowel deletion
  		*	This is the same as "w5" in the Bowers et al (2017) FST for Odawa
- 	*	V, found in certain VAI short-vowel stem inflection; assimilates to either "i" or "o" depending on the vowel at the end of the stem.

 ## Organization